All Episodes

 I mean, the weather around here has been strange to say the least.

-You know, we had 80 degree weather two days ago, breaking records all over the state.
+You know, we had 80-degree weather two days ago, breaking records all over the state.

-And now, tomorrow, or should I say later on today, it's supposed to snow.
+And now tomorrow, or should I say later on today, it's supposed to snow.

 And we had a tornado last night.

-So, I mean, where is the continuity?
+So, I mean, where is the continuation?

 I hear you, sir.